What is the Defrost Mode On Your Heat Pump?

 - Night Settings: Run your heat pump at a lower temperature (18-19°C) overnight to maintain warmth without overloading the system.

-- Regular Maintenance: Clean your heat pump filters and ensure the outdoor unit is clear of debris to reduce the frequency of defrost cycles.
+- Regular Maintenance: Clean your heat pump filters and make sure the outdoor unit is clear of debris to reduce the frequency of defrost cycles.
+Ensure sufficient airflow, keep coils and filters clean, and raise the outdoor unit 100mm above ground if possible to allow proper drainage.